EVIE & ARTHUR

 Are there events planned other than the wedding day itself?

-The weekend festivities will begin with a Welcome Party on the evening of Friday, September 4th, followed by the wedding celebration on Saturday, September 5th, and a Farewell Brunch on the morning of Sunday, September 6th.
+The weekend festivities will begin with a Welcome Party on the evening of Friday, September 4th, at the Sheer Bastion in Senglea, followed by the wedding celebration on Saturday, September 5th at the Phoenicia in Floriana (just outside the city walls of Valletta) and a Farewell Brunch on the morning of Sunday, September 6th, at the Contessa Restaurant at The Phoenicia.

 We’ll also be sharing recommendations for local activities, excursions, and things to enjoy during your free time.
 Information about potential optional group outings will be provided closer to the date.
 Stay tuned!